xyperine/Icons-Creator/README.md

 I did this tool to learn more about tooling and editor coding.
 It is based on a tool that I originally created for a game I am working on, but it was quite limited and required a lot of manual work to do to create icons.
 So I took the initial version of the tool, improved it, removed any external dependencies, and decided to make it public.

-Hope you'll enjoy this tool! :purple_heart:
+Hope you'll find this tool useful! :purple_heart:

 ## Features :star2: